-As we noted recently, single-family rentals are growing as a proportion of housing stock.
+We noted recently, that single-family rentals are growing as a proportion of housing stock.
 While that’s good news for builders, rental agents, and REITs who specialize in this niche, not everybody is happy about the trend.
-It certainly is contrary to the interests of those who want to buy their own detached home with a yard and a white picket fence.
+It certainly is contrary to the interests of those who want to buy their own single-family detached home with a yard and a white picket fence.

 They’re no longer just competing with every other young family out there — they’re also competing with JPMorgan and BlackRock.